docker/docs/install/linux/docker-ce/centos.md

     This command downloads a test image and runs it in a container.
 When the container runs, it prints an informational message and exits.

-Docker CE is installed and running.
+Docker Engine - Community is installed and running.
 You need to use `sudo` to run Docker commands.
 Continue to [Post-installation steps for Linux](/install/linux/linux-postinstall.md) to allow non-privileged users to run Docker commands and for other optional configuration steps.